geoffwi40/ProgrammingAssignment2/README.md

 the R language and how they can be manipulated to preserve state inside of an R object.

+### Modifications
+The contents of the cacheMatrix.R file have been updated with the code I developed for this assignment

 ### Example: Caching the Mean of a Vector

 In this example we introduce the `<<-` operator which can be used to